okkiran/NetworkSecurity/README.md

 - Creating and encrypting substitution ciphers with custom keys.
 - Applying known plaintext attacks on permutation ciphers to find candidate keys.
 - Encrypting images with AES-128 in ECB and CBC modes using OpenSSL and GIMP.
-- Comparing visual differences in encryption modes through image analysis.
+- Comparing visual differences in ECB and CBC encryption modes.
-- Documenting encryption steps using basic Linux/Unix commands.
+- Documenting encryption steps with basic Linux/Unix commands.
-- Writing and commenting secure code based on SEI CERT coding standards.
+- Writing a secure code based on SEI CERT coding standards.